wwzll123/ESM-DBP/README.md

 # Installation:
 - 1.Download the source code in this repository.
-- 2.Download the models of ESM-DBP at https://huggingface.co/zengwenwu/ESM-DBP, and make sure ther locate in the same folder.
+- 2.Download the models of ESM-DBP at https://huggingface.co/zengwenwu/ESM-DBP, and make sure they locate in the same folder.

  # Running
 - Enter the following command lines on Linux System.